Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 So let’s walk through what usually happens.
 A patient feels pain, searches on Google, compares a few practices, and eventually books an appointment.
 At each step there’s a chance to either win or lose that patient, and most practices lose them in the same two or three places without even realizing it.

-Step 1: The Search, What Patients Actually Type Into Google
+Step 1: What Patients Actually Type Into Google When Looking for a Physical Therapist

 Understanding what your potential patients search for is the foundation of being found online.
 Most practice owners assume people search for “physiotherapist” followed by their city.
 Some do, but many search for something more specific.